• Mental Health

 Selective Serotonin Reuptake Inhibitors (SSRIs)

 Drugs like Prozac or Celexa are prescribed to treat both depression and anxiety.
 These medications are taken daily and may require a few weeks before working optimally.
 Depending on the dosage, you may also need to taper off of these prescriptions if they are not effective.
 A benefit to this type of medication is that you don’t have to anticipate when you will experience anxiety in order to effectively treat your symptoms.
-However, SSRIs can cause a decrease in libido, arousal and ability to have a satisfying orgasm.3 You may want to consider these potential side effects before using them to treat a sexual issue.
+However, SSRIs can cause a decrease in libido, arousal, and ability to have a satisfying orgasm, along with other side effects like weight gain.3 You may want to consider these potential side effects before using them to treat a sexual issue.

 Hormone Therapy